 Real-life Trial Format

-The National Trial Competition uses a real-life trial format, taking students through all phases of a civil trial, from preparation of trial brief to jury arguments.
-This competition tests a student’s knowledge of the rules of evidence, pleading and procedure.
+The National Trial Competition uses a real-life trial format, taking students through a jury trial from pre-trial motions to closing arguments.
+This competition tests a student’s grasp of the rules of evidence, public speaking, and trial procedure.

 What to Expect

-- First-year students are encouraged to sign-up as witnesses and volunteer as bailiffs for the various rounds.
+- First-year students are encouraged to volunteer as witnesses for the team’s practice scrimmages.

-- Teams are made up of four students.
+- Teams are made up of two to three student attorneys.

-- The competition challenges the team’s ability to conduct a case effectively and persuasively.
+- The competition challenges the team’s ability to conduct a trial effectively and persuasively.

-- Considerable time is required for necessary research, case preparation, and witness interviews.
+- Considerable time is required for case preparation and practice.

 At the Competition

-- The competition lasts several days and usually starts in late January.
+- The regional competition lasts several days and is in late January or early February.